eltrompetero/coniii/README.md

 ## Troubleshooting

-This package is only maintained for Python 3 and has only been tested for Python 3.10.
-Check which version of Python you are running in your terminal with
+This package is maintained for Python 3 and has been tested on Python 3.10.
+Check which version you are running with
 ```bash
 $ python --version
 ```